u-brite/team-repo-template/README.md

 **Note**: The is an example note with a [link](https://github.com/u-brite/team-repo-template).

+## Results
+:exclamation: _If your project yielded or intends to yield some novel analysis, please include them in your readme.
+It can be named something other than results as well._ :exclamation:

-## Contact information
+## Team Members

-For issues, please send an email with clear description to

-Tarun Mamidi    -   tmamidi@uab.edu
+Tarun Mamidi | tmamidi@uab.edu | Team Leader

-Shaurita Hutchins - shutchins@uab.edu
+Shaurita Hutchins | shutchins@uab.edu | Co-leader